gsamokovarov/middleman-gh_pages/README.md

 Adding an absolute remote name is a requirement, so we don't have to infer where to deploy to.

-The deploy is always one commit that is forced pushed into the gh-pages branch.
+The deploy is always one commit that is forced pushed into the `gh-pages` branch.
 You'll never run into merge conflicts, or an unemployable state.
-You can deploy anything, as long as you can force push to the `gh-pages` branch.
+You can deploy anything, as long as you can force push to `gh-pages`.

+You can also deploy uncommitted changes as a new deploy commit is created on every run of:

 ```
 $ middleman gh_pages